Qiskit/qiskit-addon-pna/README.md

 # Propagated noise absorption (PNA)

 PNA is a technique for mitigating gate noise affecting observable expectation values by propagating the observable through the inverse of the learned noise channel.
-This results in a new observable, that when measured against the noisy state, mitigates the learned noise.
+This results in a new observable that, when measured against the noisy state, mitigates the learned noise.

 ----------------------------------------------------------------------------------------------------